bavc/hashmove/README.md

-# hashmove
+# preshus
-file movement for people without rsync
+PREServation Hash UtilitieS

+## hashcopy

+or: tools for using checksums in preservation workflows

 **General Usage**